DigitalGeographyLab/green-path-server/README.md

 # hope-green-path-server

-This project is used as a backend for the web map application of the Green Paths route planner: [green-paths.web.app](https://green-paths.web.app/) / [DigitalGeographyLab/hope-green-path-ui](https://github.com/DigitalGeographyLab/hope-green-path-ui).
+Green path server is a routing service for the Green Paths route planner: [green-paths.web.app](https://green-paths.web.app/) / [DigitalGeographyLab/hope-green-path-ui](https://github.com/DigitalGeographyLab/hope-green-path-ui).
+Also, it provides means for researchers to study citizens travel-time exposure to environmental qualities and to assess presence of healthier routes in different areas.

-Green Paths is an open source route planner being developed by Digital Geography Lab, University of Helsinki, for the project [UIA HOPE](https://ilmanlaatu.eu/briefly-in-english/) – Healthy Outdoor Premises for Everyone funded by [Urban Innovative Action](https://www.uia-initiative.eu/en/uia-cities/helsinki).
-Its goal is to inform people on fresh air and quiet routes for walking and cycling in Helsinki region.
-It utilizes Air Quality Index (AQI) data from the [FMI-ENFUSER](https://en.ilmatieteenlaitos.fi/environmental-information-fusion-service) modelling system (by the Finnish Meteorological Institute) and modelled [traffic noise data](www.syke.fi/en-US/Open_information/Spatial_datasets/Downloadable_spatial_dataset#E) from the Helsinki capital region.
+Green Paths is developed by Digital Geography Lab, University of Helsinki, within the project [UIA HOPE](https://ilmanlaatu.eu/briefly-in-english/) – Healthy Outdoor Premises for Everyone funded by [Urban Innovative Action](https://www.uia-initiative.eu/en/uia-cities/helsinki).
+Its goal is to help people find routes of fresh air, less noise and more greenery for walking and cycling in Helsinki region.
+It utilizes air quality index (AQI) data from the [FMI-ENFUSER](https://en.ilmatieteenlaitos.fi/environmental-information-fusion-service) modelling system (by the Finnish Meteorological Institute) and modelled [traffic noise data](www.syke.fi/en-US/Open_information/Spatial_datasets/Downloadable_spatial_dataset#E) from the Helsinki capital region.
 AQI is based on real-time hourly data as a composite measure of NO2, PM2.5, PM10, SO2 and O3.
+Green view (i.e. greenery) data is derived from [analyzing Google Street View images](https://www.sciencedirect.com/science/article/pii/S2352340920304959?via%3Dihub) and openly available [land cover data by HRI](https://hri.fi/data/en_GB/dataset/paakaupunkiseudun-maanpeiteaineisto).

-Currently implemented features include calculation of unpolluted, green and quiet paths for walking or cycling (separately) with respect to real-time air quality, street level green view index and typical (day-evening-night time) noise levels from road and rail traffic.
+Currently implemented features include calculation of unpolluted, green and quiet paths for walking or cycling (separately) with respect to real-time air quality, street level green view index and typical (day-evening-night) noise levels from road and rail traffic.
 The exposure-based routing method (and application) is based on [an MSc thesis](https://github.com/hellej/quiet-paths-msc).

 ## Green paths routing API
-See [docs/green_paths_api.md](docs/green_paths_api.md) for detailed documentation of the green paths routing API.
+See [docs/green_paths_api.md](docs/green_paths_api.md) for documentation of the green paths routing API (endpoints and data types).

 ## Related projects
 - [hope-green-path-ui](https://github.com/DigitalGeographyLab/hope-green-path-ui)